cxmcc/spw/README.md

 Usage of spw:
   -n int
     	length of password (default 32)
-  -s	do not print the password
-  -w	without special characters
+  -s	do not print the password (only copy to clipboard) -w	without special characters
 ```